DFSP/Masters-Thesis-usmanager/manager-services/README.md

 ## Licença

-Manager database está licenciado com a [MIT license](../LICENSE).
+Manager services está licenciado com a [MIT license](../LICENSE).
 Ver a licença no cabeçalho do respetivo ficheiro para confirmar.